ELAFAR-ELMEHDI/TinnyMapper-simple-app-implementation/README.md

-# ITSMapperShowCase
+# TinnyMapper-simple-app-implementation
-ITS object to object tinyMapper show case is a console app that contain an implementation of tinyMapper.
+this is a simple console that containe an implementation of tinyMapper.